lzell/AIProxySwift/README.md

 1. Open your Xcode project
 2. Select `File > Add Package Dependencies`
 3. Punch `github.com/lzell/aiproxyswift` into the package URL bar
-4. Add the device check bypass token to your Xcode project as an environment variable (you get the bypass token when you configure a project on aiproxy.pro)
+4. Add an `AIPROXY_DEVICE_CHECK_BYPASS' env variable to Xcode.
+This token is provided to you in the AIProxy developer dashboard, and is necessary for the iOS simulator to communicate with the AIProxy backend.
     - Type `cmd shift ,` to open up the "Edit Schemes" menu.
     - Select `Run` in the sidebar
     - Select `Arguments` from the top nav
     - Add to the "Environment Variables" section (not the "Arguments Passed on Launch" section) an env variable with name `AIPROXY_DEVICE_CHECK_BYPASS` and value that we provided you in the AIProxy dashboard

+The `AIPROXY_DEVICE_CHECK_BYPASS` is intended for the simulator only.
+Do not let it leak into a distribution build of your app (including a TestFlight distribution).
+If you follow the steps above, then the constant won't leak because env variables are not packaged into the app bundle.

+See the FAQ for more details on the DeviceCheck bypass constant.

 ## Sample apps